 But the Strengths Finders 2.0 book helped me to turn empathy into a strength.
 When others go through a hard time, I feel their pain.
 When they fail a test or lose a loved one, I feel that pain.
 This is vital in fields like counseling, healthcare, and education.

-Perhaps even why society can sometimes come off as ignorant and “malicious” today is because those SAME individuals who prowl on the “weak” may not have been shown what understanding, love, and care is.
+Perhaps even why society can sometimes come off as ignorant and “malicious” today is because of they were victims themselves.
+They might not have been shown what understanding, love, and care is.
 Maybe they had an abusive upbringing and that’s what led them to have that outlook on life.
 Or maybe they just had a bad day.

-As it turned out, college was actually a VERY necessary time to really discover myself: Who I am, what my likes and dislikes are, what I wanted to do, etc. Essentially, it was a time of trial and error with MANY failures at every step of the way.
-I had previously thought it was a waste of time (and money) and just learning things that I may never use again anyway.
+As it turned out, college was actually a VERY necessary time to really discover myself.
+Who I am, what my likes and dislikes are, what I wanted to do, etc. were things I was able to learn.
+Essentially, it was a time of trial and error with MANY failures at every step of the way.
+I had previously thought it was a waste of time (and money).
+Seemed like it was just learning things that I would probably never use again anyway.
 Never have I ever been more wrong.
 I sometimes use the science I learned back then to understand things I experience today.

 The most important thing to remember is that all those failures we endured are all part of the journey and a collection of valuable experiences that can NEVER be replaced.
 I am who I am today because of all those experiences (both negative and positive).
 What really helps is to NOT look at the failures as only a bad thing.
 Rather, try to see it as growing and learning opportunities (something more positive).